30 of the best large language models in 2026

 GPT-4

 GPT-4 was released in 2023.
 Like the others in the OpenAI GPT family, it's a transformer-based model.
-Unlike the others, its parameter count has not been released to the public, though there are rumors that the model has more than 1 trillion.
-OpenAI describes GPT-4 as a multimodal model, meaning it can process and generate both language and images as opposed to being limited to only language.
+Unlike the other models, GPT-4's parameter count was not released to the public, though there were rumors that the model's parameter count exceeds 1 trillion.
+OpenAI describes GPT-4 as a multimodal model that can process and generate both language and images as opposed to being limited to language-only.

 GPT-4 demonstrated human-level performance in multiple academic exams.
-At the model's release, some speculated that GPT-4 came close to artificial general intelligence, which means it is as smart or smarter than a human.
-That speculation turned out to be unfounded.
+At the model's release, its was speculated that GPT-4 came close to artificial general intelligence -- as smart or smarter than a human -- which was unfounded.
+GPT-4 is considered a legacy model no longer available in ChatGPT and is expected to be phased out.

 GPT-4o

 GPT-4 Omni (GPT-4o) is OpenAI's successor to GPT-4 and offers several improvements over the previous model.
-GPT-4o creates a more natural human interaction for ChatGPT and is a large multimodal model, accepting various inputs including audio, image and text.
-The conversations let users engage as they would in a normal human conversation, and the real-time interactivity can also pick up on emotions.
+GPT-4o creates a more natural human interaction for ChatGPT and is a large multimodal model, accepting various inputs such as audio, image and text.
+The conversations let users engage as they would in a normal human conversation, and the real-time interactivity can also read human emotions.
 GPT-4o can see photos or screens and ask questions about them during interaction.
+GPT-4o is available to paying ChatGPT users and through the API.

 Granite

-The IBM Granite family of models are fully open source under the Apache v.2 license.
-The first iteration of the open source model models debuted in May 2024, followed by Granite 3.0 in October, Granite 3.1 in December 2024, Granite 3.2 in February 2025 and Granite 3.3 in April 2025.
+The IBM Granite models are fully open source under the Apache v.2 license.
+The first iteration of the open source model debuted in May 2024, followed by Granite 3.0 in October 2024, Granite 3.1 in December 2024, Granite 3.2 in February 2025 and Granite 3.3 in April 2025.

-There are multiple variants in the Granite model family including General-purpose models (8B and 2B variants), guardrail model and Mixture-of-Experts models.
-While the model can be used for general purpose deployments, IBM itself is focusing deployment and optimization for enterprise use cases like customer service, IT automation and cybersecurity.
+There are multiple Granite model variants, including general-purpose models (8B and 2B variants), guardrail models and mixture-of-experts models.
+Beyond general purpose deployments, IBM is focused on deployment and optimization for enterprise use cases like customer service, IT automation and cybersecurity.

 Grok

 Grok is an LLM from xAI that powers a chatbot of the same name.
-Grok 3 was released in May 2025.
-Grok 3 mini is a smaller, more cost-efficient version of Grok 3.
-The Grok 3 chatbot gives the user two modes that augment the chatbot's default state -- Think mode and DeepSearch mode.
+Released in May 2025, Grok 3 mini is a smaller, more cost-efficient version of Grok 3, which provides two modes that augment the chatbot's default state: Think mode and DeepSearch mode.
 In Think mode, Grok uses chain-of-thought reasoning, explaining outputs in step-by-step detail.
 DeepSearch delves more deeply into internet research to produce an output.
-Grok performs particularly well -- relative to other top models -- on reasoning and mathematics benchmarks such as GPQA and AIME.
-Grok 3 is closed source and written in primarily Rust and Python.
+Grok performs particularly well on reasoning and mathematics benchmarks such as GPQA and AIME.
+Grok 3 is closed source and uses primarily Rust and Python in the training stack.
+Grok 4.1 was released in November 2025.

-Grok's training infrastructure is composrd of the Colossus supercomputer, which contains more than 100,000 GPUs from Nvidia.
-The supercomputer was built in a repurposed Electrolux factory near Memphis, Tenn. xAI and Colossus have drawn criticism from residents and activists for a lack of transparency surrounding the environmental effects of the facility's emissions.
+Grok's training infrastructure includes the Colossus supercomputer, which contains more than 10,000 GPUs from Nvidia.
+The supercomputer was built in a repurposed Electrolux factory near Memphis, Tenn. xAI and Colossus have drawn criticism from residents and activists for a lack of transparency on the environmental impact of the facility's emissions.

-The name Grok comes from Robert Heinlein's 1961 novel, Stranger in a Strange Land.
-The book coined the term to describe the ability to understand something deeply.
+The name Grok comes from Robert Heinlein's 1961 science fiction novel Stranger in a Strange Land to describe the ability to thoroughly comprehend something.

 Lamda

-Lamda (Language Model for Dialogue Applications) is a family of LLMs developed by Google Brain in 2021.
-Lamda used a decoder-only transformer language model and was pre-trained on a large corpus of text.
-In 2022, Lambda gained widespread attention when then-Google engineer Blake Lemoine went public with claims that the program was sentient.
+Lamda (Language Model for Dialogue Applications) LLMs were developed by Google Brain in 2021.
+It used a decoder-only transformer language model and was pre-trained on a large corpus of text.
+In 2022, it gained widespread attention when then-Google engineer Blake Lemoine went public with claims that the program was sentient.

 Llama